SuleimanFarah/sunpy/GSoC-2015-Sunil-kumar.md

 | Github | sunilk747, Sunil Kumar |

 ##Abstract
-Currently SunPy doesn't have the functionality to process and analyze the SEPs data.
-There are some instruments(ERNE,ACE,STEREO) for the observation of SEPs.
-This project aims to add support to SEP instruments and methods for each instrument for the visualization operation.
+Currently sunpy does not have the functionality to process and analyze the SEPs data.
+There are some instruments ( ERNE, ACE, STEREO) available for the observation of SEPs.
+This project aims to add support of these instruments to sunpy.
+Doing so makes sunpy able to access more solar data, as well as adding more functionality to the existing SunPy.

 ## Project Background and Idea
 The support of some instruments which are responsible for the observation of solar data are already present